nanocomposite/Structures/README.md

 # Structures

 This page contains structures build with the **nanocomposite** tool.
-There are two files in each directory: a structure file (PSF format) and a coordinate file (PDB format).
+Each directory contains a structure, brief descriptions are provided in the bullets listed below.
+Within each directory, there are two files: a structure file (PSF format) and a coordinate file (PDB format).
 All structures were equilibrated at 300K and 1 atm.
 Force field parameters to perform MD simulations are available in the following [link](https://github.com/nanocomposite/Parameters).